 Pakistan is one of the ten countries most affected by climate change.
 The speech of Imran Khan at the UN meeting in 2019 clearly raised this issue in front of the world.
 Hence, the Karachi nuclear power plant 2 doesn’t require fuel, coal, or natural gas to produce electricity, and its emissions are not radiation, but steam.
 This project meets the strictest safety standard in the world.

 In the next 60 years, the Karachi Nuclear Power Plant will provide approximately ten percent of Pakistan’s total power generation.
-It is expecting that it will generate 14.2 billion kWh of electricity from fuel that is made in Pakistan and get soon the price of electricity will be low, as the technologies will get highly develop.
+It is expected that it will generate 14.2 billion kWh of electricity from fuel that is made in Pakistan and get soon the price of electricity will be low, as the technologies will get highly developed.
 Suggestions of the energy transition by Bill Gates can never be ignored at this level.

 Due to this power plant electricity will produce in a large amount and the electricity which is producing through its is very clean and reliable.
 Dissimilar, to the Solar system and wind energy.
 This system is not capable to produce electricity for 24 hours but the nuclear power plant produces continuously 24 hours of electricity and this electricity is not harmful.
 The nuclear power plant does not affect our climate or the atmosphere, which is a huge advantage for us.
 Due to this our environment will be clean and we will be safe from all the diseases.